byeonlab/DCinside-reply-bot/README.md

 Target Website Language: Korean

-It checks the texts in posts that users uploaded on website 'Dcinside' (https://www.dcinside.com).
+Go through posts on website 'Dcinside' (https://www.dcinside.com).

-1. Checks frequent grammatical errors in posts and comments using regex.
+1. Find frequent grammatical errors in posts and comments using regex.

 2. Post a comment with correction.